MedARC-AI/fMRI-reconstruction-NSD/fMRI/README.md

 # this one must be run individually since it uses git
 pip install git+https://github.com/openai/CLIP.git
 ```
-The `setup.sh` script list the conda and pip commands to create this environment.
+The `setup.sh` script lists the conda and pip commands to create this environment.

 ## Train DiffusionPrior